American broadcast network, NBC, has removed the shroud of secrecy around their new controversial reality dating series called Age of Love.

 Once the “Cougars” meet the “Kittens,” the claws come out and all the bachelorettes will try to win him over.
 From there, the field of suitors will be narrowed until Philippoussis picks his final bachelorette.

-I guess “Age of Love” just sounds better than “Primetime Catfight,” though I would argue the latter is a more fitting title.
+I guess NBC thought the name “Age of Love” sounded better than “Primetime Catfight,” though I would argue the latter is a more fitting title.